-Documentary evidence: CTA Providers must collect and maintain the following documentary evidence and make it available to the Department on request:
+Documentary Evidence: CTA Providers must collect and maintain the following Documentary Evidence and make it available to the Department on request:

-- a copy of the CTA Agreement with each relevant jobactive Provider - a copy of the Privacy Notification and Consent form completed for each Participant - a copy of the Career Pathway Assessment completed for each Participant - a copy of the Career Pathway Plan for each Participant - a copy of the Résumé for each Participant - evidence that two ongoing support Contacts have been offered to each Participant - a copy of the Insurance Requirements Declaration Form - incident report forms - records of each risk assessment undertaken in relation to an Outbound Employer Visit, including Records of: - individual Participants specific needs and strategies put in place to mitigate risks, and any action taken in accordance with the risk assessment for each Participant - any Outbound Employer Visit specific risks and strategies put in place to mitigate risks, and any action taken in accordance with the risk assessment for the Outbound Employer Visit.
+- a copy of the Privacy Notification and Consent form completed for each Participant - a copy of the Career Pathway Assessment completed for each Participant - a copy of the Career Pathway Plan for each Participant - a copy of the Résumé for each Participant - evidence that 2 ongoing support Contacts have been offered to each Participant - a copy of the Insurance Requirements Declaration Form - incident report forms

+- records of each risk assessment undertaken in relation to an Outbound Employer Visit, including Records of: - individual Participants specific needs and strategies put in place to mitigate risks, and any action taken in accordance with the risk assessment for each Participant - any Outbound Employer Visit specific risks and strategies put in place to mitigate risks, and any action taken in accordance with the risk assessment for the Outbound Employer Visit.

-The CTA Provider must, consistent with relevant Deed requirements, ensure that all Records and documentary evidence provided to the Department in any form and by any means is a true, accurate and complete Record.
+The CTA Provider must, consistent with the Deed requirements, ensure that all Records and Documentary Evidence provided to the Department in any form and by any means is a true, accurate and complete Record.

-CTA Providers must provide documentary evidence and any other Records, if requested, to the Department or the Department's nominee within the timeframe required by the Department and in accordance with the Records Management Instructions.
+CTA Providers must provide Documentary Evidence and any other Records, if requested, to the Department or the Department's nominee within the timeframe required by the Department and in accordance with the Records Management Instructions.

-All capitalised terms in this Guideline have the same meaning as in the Career Transition Assistance Panel Deed 2019-2022 (the Deed).
+All capitalised terms in this Guideline have the same meaning as defined in the Career Transition Assistance Panel Deed 2019-2022 (the Deed).

 This Guideline is not a stand-alone document and does not contain the entirety of CTA Providers' obligations.
-It must be read in conjunction with the Deed and any related Guidelines or reference material issued by Department of Jobs and Small Business under or in connection with the Deed.
+It must be read in conjunction with the Deed and any related Guidelines or reference material issued by the Department of Education, Skills and Employment under or in connection with the Deed.